-Recently graduated from college with a Marine Archeology degree, Connie Hunt is the youngest child from the elite Hunt family.
-She is a contradiction of what the world sees: naive, innocent, and independent.
-She attends the debutante balls and the required "have to have fun" parties.
-So why is everyone pushing her to get married?
-Tired of society's games, Connie just wants to follow her career.
+Connie Hunt, the youngest child from the elite Hunt family, is tired of society's games, the catty attitudes, the social climbers who attend the debutante balls, and the required "have to have fun" parties.
+Connie just wants to follow her career.

 A Sneaky Peek at